 At the age of 15, the book Sidharta, by Herman Hesse, marked the beginning of Alex’s spiritual quest.
-During those years, the teachings of Jung, Krishnamurti, Huxley as well as anteogenous and chemical experimentation briefly revealed powerful periods of communion with the whole, which marked his life forever.
+During those years, the teachings of Jung, Krishnamurti, Huxley as well as entheogens and chemical experimentation briefly revealed powerful periods of communion with the whole, which marked his life forever.
 Immigrating to the States at the age of 20, studies, jobs, family obligations, and a digital imaging career unfortunately veiled his spiritual path for years.
-Towards the turn of the century, a conscious decision to simplify life and make his work activities independent, Alex refocused his interest in exploring the nature of reality and being.
-A revelation about the coherence between quantum physics and spiritual teachings fostered a resurgence of his inner quest, gaining deep understanding and insight through the consistent, interdisciplinary and powerful presentations of Dan’s work.
-Today Alex is profoundly grateful to be part of the ATW initiative, helping Tanya and Dan manage development of online resources, communications and translation projects.
+Towards the turn of the century, a conscious decision to simplify life and make his work activities independent, Alex refocused his exploration on the nature of reality and being.
+A revelation about the coherence between quantum physics and spiritual teachings fostered a resurgence of his inner quest, gaining deep understanding and insight through the consistent, interdisciplinary and powerful presentations of Dan’s teachings and guidance.
+Today, Alex is profoundly grateful to be part of the ATW initiative, managing the development of online resources, communications and translation projects.